 - For national security or law enforcement purposes.

-To request this list or accounting of disclosures, you must submit your request in writing to Patient Relations at the Ochsner facility where you receive your care.
+To request this list or accounting of disclosures, you must submit your request in writing to Patient and Provider Advocacy at the Ochsner facility where you receive your care.
 Your request must state a time period, which may not be older than six years and may not include dates before April 14, 2003.
 Your request should indicate in what form you want the list (for example, on paper or electronic).

 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved, and you may choose to withdraw or modify your request at that time before any costs are incurred.